-The negotiations led nowhere as President Carter refused the exchange; after the Iranian despot died of cancer in July 1980, negotiations continued with a new set of demands.
+The negotiations led nowhere as President Carter refused the exchange; one rescue attempt failed, and after the Iranian despot died of cancer in July 1980, negotiations continued with a new set of demands.
 In the end an agreement was reached (the Algiers Accords), the main points being that the United States return Iranian assets that had been frozen under Carter and refrain from interfering in internal affairs.

-Also in 1979, US protégé Saddam Hussein took over the reigning Ba’ath Party in Iraq.
+Also in 1979 US protégé Saddam Hussein took over the reigning Ba’ath Party in Iraq and assumed the presidency.

-In 1980, taking advantage of the unstable situation in Iran, Hussein used the continuous border disputes to wage war on his neighbour, and Reagan and several Western European countries gladly supplied him with weapons.
+In 1980, taking advantage of the unstable situation in Iran, Hussein used the continuous border disputes to wage war on his neighbour, and Reagan and several Western European countries gladly supplied him with materiel and military intelligence.

 In order to keep Iran safe from being sucked into the Soviet sphere, Reagan would have liked to provide them with arms, too, but an arms embargo against them prevented that.
 Also, he would have liked to help the Contra terrorists in Nicaragua to overthrow their democratically elected government, but the Boland Amendment stood in the way.
 The solution was simple: Israel supplied Iran with weapons and got resupplied from the United States.
 The proceeds were used to arm and train the Contras.
 Besides, the deal also helped to release the Hezbollah hostages in Lebanon.
 The Iran-Contra Affair was exposed in 1986.

-Besides the United States, the USSR and Yugoslavia also provided weapons to both sides of the conflict.
+Besides the United States, the USSR also provided weapons to both sides of the conflict.

 The war ended in 1988, with neither side having achieved anything.